NEED SEX / LOVE / RELATIONSHIP ADVICE? TEXT SELF-SERVICE +61 488 848 782!

 My mum told me she was sad the first time I asked her if I could start shaving my legs.
 I was 12, and I had already grown ashamed of the dark hair that boys would point out to me on the playground.
 It took years of practice before I could do it without cutting my ankles or knees, tiny nicks that would bleed incessantly and sting in the shower, patched up by bandaids before school.
 In and out of the years of high school I felt ashamed of my dark thick hair that would always creep back no matter how many times I took a razor to it on steamy bathroom floors.
 At the girls school I went to, we proclaimed ourselves feminists, but kept each other in line by removing everything that grew below our eyes.
 I was told it was wrong to have hair below your neck, that to be feminine and sexually desirable was to be hairless – as if that same hair was not what began to grow as I went through puberty and became a woman.
 During and after high school, I continued to shave, always a little resentful of the pressure I felt to erase that part of my body when men didn’t have to.

 In 2020, right as the world was turned on its head, I started facing some major health issues which changed the way I looked at my body drastically.
-I was experiencing crippling digestive and joint pain, due to an undiagnosed genetic disorder called Ehler-Danlos Syndrome.
+I was experiencing crippling digestive and joint pain, due to an undiagnosed genetic disorder.
 I lost the ability to function or work like I used to, and have spent my early twenties trying to fix myself.
 After the first year of no answers, I was presented with the option of a double knee reconstruction as a step toward regaining some normal functioning.
 I needed the surgery for both legs, and would have to undergo a lengthy and painful recovery for each one.
 The night before the first operation, I vividly remember standing in the shower crying from fear of what lay ahead.
 And of course, in the midst of my mental anguish, I glanced down and absentmindedly wondered if I needed to shave before the surgery.

 Would anyone mind if my legs had hair while they were cutting me open?